katalystsol/simple-jokes/README.md

 - from the command console run: `symfony server:start`
     - This will make the API available via http://127.0.0.1:8000 (e.g. go to http://127.0.0.1:8000/api/jokes in browser or Postman)

+### Creating/adding jokes
+- basic validation:
+    - joke must be a minimum of 10 characters

 ## Tests
 Run migration and load fixtures